millercreator/coupon-code-vault/README.md

 ## ✨ Overview

-**My V0 Project** is a modern portfolio and coupon aggregation app, built as a **Progressive Web App (PWA)** using [Next.js](https://nextjs.org/), [React 19](https://react.dev/), and [Tailwind CSS](https://tailwindcss.com/).
+**My Coupon code vault** is a modern portfolio and coupon aggregation app, built as a **Progressive Web App (PWA)** using [Next.js](https://nextjs.org/), [React 19](https://react.dev/), and [Tailwind CSS](https://tailwindcss.com/).
 It provides a slick, installable interface for browsing and managing promotional deals from various stores—online or offline, on desktop or mobile.

 🔸 Sleek and responsive, installable PWA experience
 🔸 Coupons are grouped & filtered by store